A Tale of Two Datasets: Representativeness and Generalisability of Inference for Samples of Networks

 \pagenumbering{gobble}

-\acknowledge{Krivitsky wishes to thank the UCL Big Data Institute, Elsevier, the University of Wollongong Faculty of Engineering and Information Sciences, and the University of Hasselt for funding travel related to this project, Prof Raymond Chambers for helpful discussions, and Prof Michael Schweinberger for invaluable feedback on drafts of this manuscript.
-This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (PC and NH, grant number 682540---TransMID project, NH grant number 101003688---EpiPose project) and from US Army Research Office (PK, award W911NF-21-1-0335 (79034-NS)).
-Computations were performed on computational cluster Katana supported by Research Technology Services at the University of New South Wales.}
+\acknowledge{Krivitsky wishes to thank the UCL Big Data Institute, Elsevier, the University of Wollongong Faculty of Engineering and Information Sciences, and the University of Hasselt for funding travel related to this project, Prof Raymond Chambers for helpful discussions, Prof Michael Schweinberger for invaluable feedback on drafts of this paper, and the Editor, the Associate Editors, and two anonymous Reviewers, whose comments have led to great improvements to our work.
+This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (PC and NH, grant number 682540---TransMID project, NH grant number 101003688---EpiPose project), from US Army Research Office (PK, award W911NF-21-1-0335 (79034-NS)), and from US National Institutes of Health (PK, award R01 AI138783).
+Computations were performed on the Katana computing cluster, supported by Research Technology Services at the University of New South Wales.}

 \papertitle{A Tale of Two Datasets:\\ Representativeness and Generalisability of Inference for Samples of Networks} \authorblock{

 }

 {\fnsymbol{footnote}}